Waning Crescent on

 Moon after ascending node

-1 day after ascending node on 29 July 2038 at 20:50 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 11 August 2038 at 18:25 in ♑ Capricorn.
+1 day after ascending node on 29 July 2038 at 20:50 in ♋ Cancer the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 11 August 2038 at 18:25 in ♑ Capricorn.

 Moon at northern standstill

 At 00:20 the Moon is meeting its standstill point to reach North declination of ∠23.049°.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-23.076° at the point of next standstill in ♑ Capricorn on 11 August 2038 at 22:09.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-23.076° at the point of next southern standstill in ♑ Capricorn on 11 August 2038 at 22:09.

 Syzygy in 1 day